johnpuddephatt/stgeorges/_learning/work-club.md

 equipment:
 - Enthusiasim and a possitive attitude
 information:
-- These a drop-in sessions so no appointment needed
+- The Work Club is adrop-in group so no appointment needed
 council: false
 published: false